jnuho/mkdocs/docs/blog/posts/Implement-Cat-vs.-Non-cat-Classifier-on-EKS.md

 My initial goal was to **revisit** the [`skills`](#skills-used) I've acquired during my work experiences.

 I have a **great interest** in deep learning.
-So I decided to implement a Cat vs. Non-cat image classifier for URL images from user inputs.
+So I decided to implement a Cat vs. Non-cat image classifier.
 The prediction model uses the following steps to train a Neural Network:

 - Forward Propagation
     - <small>$a^{[l]}  = ReLU(z^{[l]})$ for $l=1,...L-1$</small>